Subscriber trunk dialling: From the Republic of Ireland

-In 1992, Ireland adopted the harmonised European international access code 00, replacing the 16 prefix for international calls and the legacy arrangements for calling Britain.
+In 1992, the Republic of Ireland adopted the harmonised European international access code 00, replacing the 16 prefix for international calls and the legacy arrangements for calling Britain.
 From that year, calls were made in the standard international format, i.e. 0044, and the 03 range was withdrawn from use.

 Calls to Northern Ireland are now made by dialling 048 and the eight-digit local number, omitting the 028 STD code.
 This ensures calls are charged at lower rates.
 Alternatively, the full international code +44 28 can be used.

 Calls to Ireland from the UK

 These were dialled using the full international code 010 353, or using legacy short codes.
 Examples were: